Starting a logistics business can be lucrative for you if you are willing to invest time, effort, and resources into building a successful operation.

 1. Transportation-Based 3PLs

-Transportation-based 3PLs specialize in managing transportation services, including freight brokerage, freight forwarding, and transportation management.
-They help businesses manage their shipping processes, negotiate favorable rates with carriers, and ensure timely delivery of goods.
+These companies focus on managing transportation services such as freight brokerage, freight forwarding, and transportation management.
+They coordinate shipping processes, negotiate rates with carriers, and ensure goods are delivered on time.

 2. Warehouse and Distribution 3PLs